 Our first point of call was The Basilica di Santa Maria.
-One of the oldest churches in Rome, the building is a melting pot of architectural styles, bringing together works from different centuries to create a resplendent interior of Corinthian columns, colourful 12th-century mosaics and regal gold etchings.
+One of the oldest churches in Rome, the building is a melting pot of architectural styles, bringing together works from different centuries to create a resplendent interior of Ionic columns, colourful 12th-century mosaics and regal gold etchings.
 Upon entering, I knew immediately that we’d made the right decision skipping Vatican City and its crowds.
 With only a few fellow tourists to keep us company, we roamed leisurely and peacefully, taking in every little detail of the ornate architecture and decorative touches.
 The rest of the morning was spent strolling around Trastevere, admiring beautiful fountains, attractive streets and cute restaurants along the way, before crossing the river in search of the Roman Forum and Palatine Hill.

 I’d read that it was possible to buy a Super Ticket from the entrance of Palatine Hill that covers the Roman Forum, Palatine Hill and the Colosseum across two days, so we hotfooted it there and were pleasantly surprised to find only a handful of other people in the queue.
 Doing it this way also means that you can visit the Colosseum the next day, arriving first thing in the morning with your ticket already purchased.
 The Super Ticket costs €18 plus another €7 for an audio guide.
 These are essentially mobile phones and no headphones are provided, so be sure to bring your own in order to get fully immersed in the content rather than listening to it on loudspeaker along with every other tourist passing your way.
 We spent a good few hours delving into the ancient history of Rome, imagining the Roman Forum in its varying states and retracing the steps of the city’s most affluent former residents on Palatine Hill.